Dreams of white: the color in which your life becomes either a clean page or a silence

 Astrological note: The dream of an empty white room often arrives during transits of Uranus through the 5th or 9th house, during its aspects to Mercury, and during periods of new moons in your 3rd or 5th house.
 Aquarians, Geminis, and Sagittarians recognize this dream especially precisely.
 If Uranus is now touching your Mercury — the Explorer opens a new space, and the dream conveys this through a sheet on which there is nothing yet — and precisely in this is its strength.

 Sometimes white in a dream feels different: sterile, cold, hospital, a white shroud, a white strip of light at the end.
-In the body — a thin pause: everything here is too clean and too quiet; this is not snow, this is something else.
+A thin pause lives in the body: everything here is too clean and too quiet; this is not snow, this is something else.

-Your Inner Sage speaks here — the part that knows how to look calmly at the themes of closing, illness, mortality.
-The dream comes when a serious process is going on inside you: a heavy illness of someone close, your own medical situation, an inner encounter with the theme of finitude, the death of some stage, a farewell.
+This line is drawn by your Inner Sage — the part that knows how to look calmly at the themes of closing, illness, mortality.
+The dream comes when a serious process is going on inside you: a heavy illness of someone close to you, your own medical situation, an inner encounter with the theme of finitude, the death of some stage, a farewell.
 The Sage does not frighten — it gives your experiences a form in which they can be seen without panic.

-If the white is hospital, but even — your process is going calmly, and it is worth trusting the medical or life frame.
-If the light at the end is white — there is a theme of closing inside you, and it is worth not avoiding but honoring it.
-If you stand in this whiteness and you are quiet — you are more mature than you thought, in your relations with the theme of finitude.
-If you wish to turn around — old avoidance of the theme of death is active, and it is worth gently being with this, without forcing yourself to be a “philosopher.”
+If the white is hospital-like but even, your process is going calmly, and it is worth trusting the medical or life frame.
+If the light at the end is white, there is a theme of closing inside you, and it is worth not avoiding it but honoring it.
+If you stand in this whiteness and you are quiet, you are more mature than you thought in your relations with the theme of finitude.
+If you wish to turn around, an old avoidance of the theme of death is active, and it is worth gently being with this without forcing yourself to be a “philosopher.”

 Ask yourself: “Is there now a theme of closing in my life that I diligently do not see — and can I at least acknowledge its existence, without needing immediately to ‘solve’ it?”